Commercial Auto Insurance in California: Costs, Benefits, & Who Needs It?

 The state of California has nearly 1.8 million businesses.
 Most provide services or products in various industries and have specific insurance coverage needs.
-Companies that have business-owned cars, by law, must get commercial auto insurance.
+By law, companies that have business-owned cars must get commercial auto insurance.

 Commercial vehicles include tractor-trailers, construction vehicles, and passenger cars.
-It doesn’t matter whether your company uses trucks, vans, buses, or cars.
-If the company owns one of these vehicles, its vehicles must be covered with commercial auto insurance.
+Whether your company uses trucks, vans, buses, or cars doesn’t matter.
+Commercial vehicle insurance in California covers the expenses that may arise from an accident involving a business-owned vehicle.
+If the company owns one of these vehicles, it must be covered by commercial auto insurance in CA.

-Of course, insurance coverage requirements for different types of vehicles will be different as the state of California law mandates.
+In California, all vehicles must have a minimum amount of auto liability coverage, regardless of the type of their use (business or personal).
+Commercial auto insurance requirements for different types of vehicles will differ as the state of California law mandates.
 For instance, passenger cars have the same liability minimums as company cars:

 - $35,000 for bodily injury in every accident involving two or more injured individuals